jsantoro10/jsantoro10.github.io/_cases/nonna.md

             caption: First mockup
           - image: solution_1_3.png
             caption: Third mockup
+      after:
-      after: Instead of listing the full menu on the homepage, I opted for multiple access points from the homepage–through search, ‘See all’ CTA, and top categories.
+          - Instead of listing the full menu on the homepage, I opted for multiple access points from the homepage–through search, ‘See all’ CTA, and top categories.
 During the second usability study, users easily navigated through the homepage, with most directly adding to their cart from the ‘Favorites’ quick-add cards.
     - title: Order History
       before: Users had difficulty finding the checkout page during the first usability study, as the designs featured both a cart icon in the top right corner and an ‘Orders’ tab on the bottom navigation bar.
-To avoid confusion, I combined them into one by replacing the original icon for the ‘Orders’ tab with the cart icon.
-I also added visual cues for the filled cart icon and the ‘View Cart’ button to provide consistency for all clickable elements.
       images:
         - row:
           - image: solution_2_1.png
             caption: First lo-fi iteration
-          - image: solution_2_2.png
+          - image: solution_2_2.jpeg
             caption: Final design - ‘Cart’ screen
-          - image: solution_2_3.png
+          - image: solution_2_3.jpeg
             caption: Final design - ‘Orders’ screen
+      after:
+          - To streamline the checkout process, I simplified the layout by replacing the original icon for the ‘Orders’ tab with the cart icon.
+I also added visual cues for the filled cart icon and the ‘View Cart’ button to provide consistency for all clickable elements.
-      after: Following the second round of testing, I designed the ‘Orders’ screen, which I hadn’t included in the main user flow.
-Users wanted easy access to current and past orders so I created two tabs–’Cart’ and ‘Orders.’
-The order history page displays a ‘Reorder’ button next to a completed order and a ‘Track’ button next to an active order.
+          - Following the second round of testing, I designed the ‘Orders’ screen and included a ‘Cart’ tab and an ‘Orders’ tab to provide users with easy access to manage current orders or reorder past ones.
 final_designs:
   designs:
     - details: